MaffyMaths/Hisogram/README.md

 # Hisogram
-This program print frequency of symbols in .txt file
+This program print frequency of symbols in .txt file with some graphics